DHR-Health/py835/README.md

 The **py835** Python package provides a robust toolset for parsing EDI 835 files using the `pyx12` library.
 It processes healthcare claim information from EDI 835 files into structured formats like Pandas DataFrames and JSON for seamless data manipulation, reporting, and analysis.

+Note that this project is still very much in the early stages.
+If you require a stable version, please fork this Github repository.

 #### **Table of Contents**
 - [Features](#features)
 - [Installation](#installation)